olange/learning-service-workers/README.md

 [![Join the chat at https://gitter.im/learning-service-workers/Lobby](https://badges.gitter.im/learning-service-workers/Lobby.svg)](https://gitter.im/learning-service-workers/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-« _A_ **Web Worker** _runs the code of a Javascript file in a_ **worker thread**. _The Web Worker is an object, created using a constructor [Worker()](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker).
-There are different kind of Workers_ (excerpts from [Web Workers Concepts and Usage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API#Web_Workers_concepts_and_usage) and [Service Workers: an Introduction](https://developers.google.com/web/fundamentals/primers/service-workers/)):
+« _A_ [**Web Worker**](https://www.html5rocks.com/en/tutorials/workers/basics/) _runs the code of a Javascript file in an_ isolated **worker thread**. _There are different kind of Workers; in a webapp, the most common are:_

-* **Dedicated workers** _are utilized by a single script; whereas_
+* [Dedicated workers](https://developer.mozilla.org/en-US/docs/Web/API/Worker) _are utilized by a single script; whereas_
-* **Shared workers** _are workers that can be utilized by multiple scripts running in different windows, IFrames…, as long as they are in the same domain as the worker:_
+* [Shared workers](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) _are workers that can be utilized by multiple scripts running in different windows, IFrames…, as long as they are in the same domain as the worker:_
-* **Service worker** _is a programmable network proxy, that sit between web applications, the browser, and the network (when available), allowing you to control how network requests from your page are handled.
-Among other things, they enable the creation of effective offline experiences.
-They will also allow access to push notifications, background sync and geofencing APIs._ »
+* [Service worker](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorker) _is a programmable network proxy, that sits between web applications, the browser, and the network — when available —, allowing you to control how network requests from your page are handled.
+They enable the creation of effective offline experiences, among other things; they also allow access to push notifications, background sync and geofencing APIs._ »

 ## Articles: first principles